7 Facts from our LetsGetChecked Review

-The LetsGetChecked reports describe levels of specific biomarkers that were measured in the customer’s sample that is related to the various health characteristics.
-When the results are ready, a digital report is made available, and customers are contacted by a nurse to discuss how the results may affect the customer’s health.
+The LetsGetChecked reports describe levels of specific biomarkers measured in the customer’s sample that is related to the various health characteristics.
+When the results are ready, a digital report is made available, and a registered nurse contacts customers to discuss how the results may affect the customer’s health.
 A live chat is also available 24/7 with LetsGetChecked’s medical team to discuss how to improve or maintain healthy biomarker levels.

-The STD tests by LetsGetChecked are a popular product on account of their simplicity and privacy.
-In many cases, customers only need to know if something was “Detected” or “Not Detected”.
+The sexual health tests by LetsGetChecked are popular because of their simplicity and privacy.
+In many cases, customers only need to know if something was “Detected” or “Not Detected.”
 The online (and mobile app) reports exactly that, with some additional contextual information.
-An example of the results are shown below:
+An example of the results is shown below:

-Review of LetsGetChecked tests with result ranges (essential vitamin test, hormone levels, cholesterol test, etc)
+Review of LetsGetChecked tests with result ranges (essential vitamin, hormonal health, cholesterol, etc.)

-Many tests offered by LetsGetChecked provide the actual biomarker measurements from the tested samples.
-This is important for when results are more nuanced than detected or not detected.
-For these tests, normal ranges for the customer (according to the personal health questionnaire) are displayed with the customer’s actual results.
+Many LetsGetChecked tests provide the actual biomarker measurements from the tested samples.
+This is important when results are more nuanced than detected or not detected.
+For these tests, normal ranges for the customer (according to the personal health questionnaire) are displayed with the customer’s actual results on their personalized dashboard.
 An example of this is shown below:

 These sorts of tests are where the subscription option shines.
 In many cases, customers will want to track the levels of biomarkers over time.
 With LetsGetChecked’s digital interface, it is easy to observe changes in biomarkers as customers attempt treatment.

-LetsGetChecked was one of the first at-home Coronavirus test kits to be approved by the FDA.
-The cost of the test is currently $129, which includes all postage, processing, diagnosis, and materials.
-The company claims to be selling COVID-19 tests at-cost.
+LetsGetChecked was one of the first at-home Coronavirus test kits to get emergency use authorization from the FDA.
+The cost is currently $109, which includes all postage, processing, diagnosis, and materials.
+The company claims to be selling COVID-19 tests at cost.

 Payments and Insurance

-LetsGetChecked tests cost between $49 and $349, however, many customers will be interested in combining several tests.
+LetsGetChecked tests cost between $49 and $349.
+However, many customers will be interested in combining several.
 It’s important to note that the tests are usually not covered by insurance.
-LetsGetChecked accepts credit/debit, PayPal, as well as FSA & HSA cards.

-All personal information and data may be securely stored with accredited laboratories or other data processing and management services.
+All personal information and data may be securely stored with CAP-accredited laboratories or other data processing and management services.
 However, the transmission of information over the internet may be insecure.
-In cases where this is a concern to customers, LetsGetChecked is willing to arrange for secure means of transmission.
+In cases where this is a concern to customers, LetsGetChecked is willing to arrange for secure means of communication.

 Some states legally require companies like LetsGetChecked to report certain diagnoses to state health departments.
-These mandatory reporting guidelines apply to positive results from HIV and other sexually transmitted tests.
-The data is collected and used for public health purposes such as tracking of new infections, but generally remains private.
+These mandatory reporting guidelines apply to positive results from HIV and other sexual health tests.
+The data is collected and used for public health purposes, such as tracking new infections, but generally remains private.
 That is, family members and employers do not have access to it.

 LetsGetChecked in the News

-LetsGetChecked made news this year as one of the first at-home COVID-19 tests authorized by the FDA.
-Their mobile app release including third-party integration was also noteworthy, as they seem to be moving toward and comprehensive health care company.
+LetsGetChecked made news in 2020 as one of the first at-home COVID-19 tests given emergency use authorization by the FDA.
+The mobile app release, including third-party integration, was also noteworthy, as it seemed to be moving toward a comprehensive healthcare company.

-Amid social distancing and guidelines, many consumers are looking to get their health testing at home.
-TIME recently covered some pros and cons of at-home testing, citing the possibility of poorly prepared samples affecting the accuracy of tests.
+During the pandemic and amid social distancing and guidelines, many consumers sought health testing at home.
+TIME covered some pros and cons of at-home testing, citing the possibility of poorly prepared samples affecting accuracy.

-- LetsGetChecked reviews on Amazon.com (Simple 3 STD test): 4/5 with 28 reviews
+- LetsGetChecked at-home STD testing reviews on Amazon.com (Simple 3 STD test): 4/5 with over 100 reviews

 Services offered by Nebula Genomics and LetsGetChecked are different but complementary.
-The costs of individual tests from LetsGetChecked can add up quickly so customers will want to know exactly what tests they need.
-Genome Sequencing from Nebula, in consultation with a medical professional, can help guide customers to the right biomarker tests.
+The costs of individual tests from LetsGetChecked can add up quickly, so customers will want to know exactly what they need.
+In consultation with a medical professional, genome sequencing from Nebula can help guide customers to the proper biomarker tests.

 Nebula Genomics offers the most affordable 30x Whole Genome Sequencing service that sequences 100% of your DNA.
 In contrast, LetsGetChecked analyzes biomarkers, not DNA.
-Biomarker tests and DNA tests should be seen as complementary to each other rather than alternatives.
+Biomarker and DNA tests should be seen as complementary to each other instead of alternatives.
 For example, DNA testing provided by Nebula Genomics can help customers identify which biomarker tests they should consider.

 Similar to LetsGetChecked, the Nebula Genomics test does not provide medical advice.
-However, our 30x Whole Genome Sequencing data is produced in CLIA/CAP-accredited laboratories.
-Thus, physicians and genetic counselors can use our data to provide medical advice.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.
 Individuals who believe they are at risk for a genetic disorder should consult a healthcare provider before taking DNA sequencing tests.

 |Testing method||Biomarkers||DNA; Whole Genome Sequencing (all 20,000 genes and regulatory regions)|